Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 No documents have been uncovered to verify the official transfer of property for a cemetery, but the search continues.
 It would have been a common burial ground by that time since the settlement was established in late 1836 and many deaths occurred before 1843.

 Mischievous behavior has contributed to the general neglect of the site for many years.
 Stories from past generations tell of toppling gravestones and using them to slide down the hill to the pond.
 In addition, cracked tombstones were arbitrarily cast into the adjacent pond just to watch a splash.
 And so, the once hallowed ground had become another forgotten pioneer cemetery.
-Today, a group of volunteers are making plans for its restoration to honor the village’s local ancestors and respect their final resting place.
+Today, a group of volunteers are working on its restoration to honor the village’s local ancestors and respect their final resting place.

 Obituaries

-Obituaries are tributes made to families that were touched by the death of loved ones – loving children were too young to be productive; mothers – either from childbirth or disease; husbands -from disease or accidents, the breadwinners who provided sustenance for the family; grandparents – providing as caregivers for the working members of the family; and friends – those who were counted on for emotional support.
+Obituaries are tributes made to families that were touched by the death of loved ones – loving children that were too young to be productive; mothers – either from childbirth or disease; husbands – from disease or accidents, the breadwinners who provided sustenance for the family; grandparents – providing as caregivers for the working members of the family; and friends – those who were counted on for emotional support.

-For people of community stature, an historical narrative would probably be included as well as acknowledging what family members survived and which ones have died.
+For people of community status, an historical narrative would probably be included as well as acknowledging what family members survived and which ones have died.
 An ordinary farmer might have just a one-liner in the newspaper acknowledging his or her death and cause.

 It seems like there was always plenty of grief to go around.
 But, being pioneers, they accepted the risk and relied on their strong religious beliefs to get them through the death event.